iamluirio/echo-chambers-news-aggregators/README.md

 of the articles, looking at both how they’re written and what they’re about.
 - **Political Biases in News Media**: Political topic news are presented every day by any newspaper and any aggregation site: they inform citizens about the actions and decisions of their governments, helping them make informed choices during elections and hold their leaders accountable for their actions.
 Political bias in news articles can contribute to the formation of echo chambers: when news consistently present information from a particular political perspective, they reinforce the beliefs of their audience while potentially ignoring or downplaying alternative viewpoints.

 For our type of study, we chose to apply the search tools and indexes to news articles obtained from **Google News**[^important1] news media aggregator.
+In particular, we refer to the evolution of the **ForYou section**: the personal area dedicated to the user that evolves over time based on his interests.

 To study real life users news consumption behavior without any inherent bias, we carefully design our simulation such that we have users with different news topical interests who belong to different locations.
 For our experiments, we conduct user profile creation task from **USA and India**[^important2] countries.